schoolcarnivals.com

 Players walk in a circle of numbered squares while music plays.
 When the music stops, the operator chooses the winning numbers.
 Players standing on a winning number get a prize.
 Check with local codes if home-made goods can be used, otherwise use prizes like Hostess Cupcakes, Twinkies, Fruit Pies, or packaged cookies.

 I once won a live duckling at a fair, but you'd better stick with the plastic kind for your carnival.
 Player selects a duck from the wading pool "pond," the number on the bottom of the duck determines the prize.
-We have weighted ducks and an inexpensive pool for this game in our Catalog.

 Dunk tanks are always fun and fit well with this theme.
 "Reverse" dunk tanks are also available where the water pours down from above rather than the person dropping into the water.